-Also called Mobitz II or Hay is a disease of the electrical conduction system of the heart.
+Second degree heart block Type 2, which is also called Mobitz II or Hay, is a disease of the electrical conduction system of the heart.
 Second-degree AV block (Type 2) is almost always a disease of the distal conduction system located in the ventricular portion of the myocardium.

 - non-conducted p-waves (electrical impulse conducts through the AV node but complete conduction through the ventricles is blocked, thus no QRS)

 - P-waves are not preceded by PR prolongation as with second-degree AV block (Type 1)

 - The QRS complex will likely be wide